sendsmaily/smaily-prestashop-module/CONTRIBUTING.md

 > **Note!** Make sure you do not have any other process(es) listening on ports 8080 and 8888.

-### Developing in VSCode Remote Container
+### Developing in VS Code Remote Container

-It is advised to develop the application inside VSCode remote container.
-This allows to get PHP intellisense on PrestaShop classes, includes, etc and provides an debugging option when using latest version of the `prestashop/prestashop-flashlight` image.
+It is advised to develop the application inside VS Code remote container.
+This allows to get PHP IntelliSense on PrestaShop classes, includes, etc and provides an debugging option when using latest version of the `prestashop/prestashop-flashlight` image.
 Open `/var/www/html` directory of `prestashop` container as this provides context for IntelliSense.

 ## Stopping the environment